Dynamics of Entanglement Wedge Cross Section from Conformal Field Theories: Heavy state and subsystem ETH

 This result perfectly matches the entanglement wedge cross section in the BTZ metric \cite{Takayanagi2018a}, namely the cross section described in the right panel of the FIG. \ref{fig:transition}.
-It means that the thermalization in the large $c$ limit \cite{Fitzpatrick2015, Lashkari2018, Hikida2018, Romero-Bermudez2018, Brehm2018} can also be found in the reflected entropy.
+It means that the thermalization in the large $c$ limit \cite{Fitzpatrick2015, Lashkari2018, Hikida2018, Romero-Bermudez2018, Brehm2018} can also be found in the RE.
 (For a sufficiently small subsystem, we can also obtain one for left panel of the same figure. )

-Our result also answers the interesting question, what is the bulk dual of our quench state.
-We show that the surface ends at the horizon of the black hole.
+On the other hand, we have shown that the surface ends at the horizon of the black hole.
 This can be explained by considering the horizon as an end of the world brane \cite{Hartman2013, Almheiri2018, Cooper2018}.
 In this case, the surface can end at the horizon even if we consider a pure state black hole.
-We have to mention that this idea should be also applied to the EE in a heavy state because the reflected entropy (\ref{eq:REinH}) should reproduces the double of the EE in the pure state limit.
-Note that the pure state limit of the \eqref{eq:REinH} does not match the result in \cite{Asplund2015}.
+We stress that this is also the case for EE in a heavy primary state because the RE (\ref{eq:REinH}) should reproduce the double of the EE in the pure state limit\footnote{Note that the pure state limit of the \eqref{eq:REinH} does not match the result in \cite{Asplund2015}.
 This is because their derivation implicitly assumes that the change of the dominant channel (i.e., the transition shown in FIG. \ref{fig:transition}) does not happen.
-However, the result under such an assumption contradicts the pure state limit, and basically there is no reason to remove the possibility of the transition even in the EE.
-It is also important to note that this disconnected phase can never dominate at the $\epsilon\rightarrow0$ limit in the previous section.
+However, the result under such an assumption contradicts the pure state limit, and basically there is no reason to remove the possibility of the transition even in the EE.}.
+Notice that this phase transition does not appear in the holographic EE for BTZ black hole, namely the true thermal state.
+Therefore, the transition point tells us how large subsystem (the reduced density matrix) can pretend the thermal system.
+Such imitation is called subsystem eigenstate thermalization hypothesis (subsystem ETH)\cite{Garrison:2015lva,Dymarsky:2016ntg}.
+Previously, we expected this transition point would happen at the half of the subsystem, whereas our result did prove this is actually not the case for heavy primay states.
+Now the transition length for single-interval EE turns out to be $(2\pi/\gamma)\log(1+\sqrt{2})<\pi$ where we took $L=2\pi$ and $\gamma=\bar{\gamma}$, for simplicity.
+We can easily derive it from the pure state limit of the two phases.
+In particular, under the high-energy limit $2\pi/\gamma\rightarrow0$, this transition does happen quickly.
+Such distinguishability can be also seen from the Holevo information\cite{Bao:2017guc,Michel:2018yta}, for example.